EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Summary and Conclusions

 We use this sample to measure the UV LF of galaxies at $z>7.5$.
 Other papers in this series will examine the individual properties of these galaxies, including their star formation rates and their stellar masses as well as morphologies and structures.
 Our main conclusions can be summarised as follows:

-\begin{enumerate} \item We find that the UV LF measured using JWST at $z\sim8$ and $z\sim9$ agrees well with past observations with HST.
+\begin{enumerate} \item We find that the UV LF measured using JWST at $z\sim8$ and $z\sim9$ agrees well with past observations with HST, though there is a notable excess of $z=8$ galaxies in the NEP-TDF field of the PEARLS survey.
 This shows that there is no significant tension between the results obtained from the photometric selection of high-z galaxies in the wavelength/redshift regime where both telescopes can independently and comfortably find high redshift systems.

-\item We observe a relatively high number density of $z=10$ sources that agree better with the results of \citet{McLeod2016} and \citet{Donnan2022} than with those of \citet{Oesch2018}, although the tension with the lower number density in \citet{Oesch2018} is presently not significant.
+\item We observe a moderate number density of $z=10$ sources that lies between early JWST results and past HST results.
+This may indicate that early JWST results which were reliant on small volumes or were dominated by the CEERS survey area may have been subject to cosmic variance effects \citep[See also:][]{Willott2023}.

 \item We find that the measured number density of sources at $z\sim12$ matches recently reported values using JWST, but lies on the upper end of the range predicted by a selection of different simulations.
 This indicates that there may be more UV luminous sources at this epoch than what models predict.